JooHyunPark-JP/JooHyunPark-jp/README.md

 🌱 I specialize in native mobile development with Kotlin.

-🌱 I'm also eager to expand my skills in cross-platform development, and I have started to learn Flutter as well!
+🌱 I'm also eager to expand my skills in cross-platform development, and I have started to learn KMP (Kotlin MultiPlatform) as well!